quchunguang/trygo/README.md

 trygo
 =====

-Simple samples of golang witch goals to covers full fealture of golang.
+Simple samples of golang witch goals to covers full feature of golang.

 Description
 -----------